danmackinlay/mosaicing_omp_ismir_2019/README.md

 # Autocorrelation mosaicing via OMP

-Welcome to a messy prototype of the autocorrelation mosaicing code.
+The autocorrelation mosaicing code!

 This is included as a small gesture towards basic reproducibility and can indeed reproduce the results of the paper.
-I am rewriting it to be faster, because, well, it's too slow right now - in particular, slower than real-time.
+I am rewriting it to be faster, because, well, it's too slow right now.

 Install it by running